-- All transactions, including everyday debit card transactions
+- All transactions, including everyday debit card transactions, such as groceries, gasoline or dining out

-- For applicable fees, when there is not enough money in your linked Overdraft Protection backup account, please refer to How your transactions will work (PDF)
+To learn more about fees when there’s not enough money in your linked Overdraft Protection backup account, please read How your transactions will work for personal checking accounts (PDF).